-I coach in what I've experienced.
+I mentor in what I've experienced.
 I began taking private clients June 1st, 2008.
 I've served hundreds of clients all over the world.
 I presently have an 89% success rate - success being defined as major progress towards the client's objective or successful achievement of the objective.

 Research found that the 11% that did not succeed were not doing their homework!